 Why is Memory Forensics Important?

-Memory forensics provides a way to analyze a system’s current state, allowing analysts to identify malicious processes and network connections that may be hiding in plain sight.
-Furthermore, memory forensics can also provide information about an attacker’s tactics, techniques, and procedures (TTPs), allowing defenders to better understand the adversary and potentially prevent future attacks.
+Memory forensics provides a way to analyze a system’s current state, allowing analysts to identify malicious processes and network connections hiding in plain sight.
+Furthermore, memory forensics can also provide information about an attacker’s tactics, techniques, and procedures (TTPs), allowing defenders to understand the adversary better and potentially prevent future attacks.

 Memory Forensics Tools and Techniques

 Memory forensics requires specialized tools and techniques to extract and analyze data from volatile memory.
-There are several open-source and commercial tools available that can help analysts in this process, such as Volatility, Rekall, and Redline.
+Several open-source and commercial tools, such as Volatility, Rekall, and Redline, can help analysts in this process.
 In this section, we will explore some of the most common techniques used in memory forensics and how they can be performed using Volatility.

 Dumping Memory